kazuho/draft-rescorla-tls-esni/draft-ietf-tls-esni.md

 ~~~~
 {: #topology title="Topology"}

-Client sends a transformed ClientHello on the wire, that contains an encrypted
+The client sends a transformed ClientHello on the wire, that contains an
-server name (see {{esni-transformation}}).
-The client-facing server acts as a
+encrypted server name (see {{esni-transformation}}).
+The client-facing server
-proxy between the client and the backend server, decrypting the server name sent
+acts as a proxy between the client and the backend server, decrypting the server
-by the client, and forwards the restored ClientHello as well as the the
+name sent by the client, and forwards the restored ClientHello as well as the
 following TLS records to the backend server, which is identified during the
 inverse transformation.
 The client-facing server is also responsible for
 providing the up-to-date ESNI keys should there be a mismatch (see